 Stuffed Cornish Hen recipe

-Frozen cornish hens work just fine to.
+Frozen Cornish hens work just fine to.
 Just remember to allow sufficient time to thaw your hens in the refrigerator before cooking.
-Lastly, stuff the game hens with stuffing just before baking to lesson your chances of food salmonellas, just like chicken.
+Lastly, stuff the game hens with stuffing just before baking to lesson your chances of food salmonella, just like chicken.

 Stuffed Cornish Hen Recipe

 - 4 cornish hens (1 to 1-1/2 pounds each)

 - 1/3 cup apricot nectar

 - 1/2 cup canned apricot halves drained cut in tiny pieces